Government guidance has changed but the council is continuing to follow the advice and take precautions against COVID-19.

 The School Transport Team are supporting schools in enforcing these rules where required and, where possible, dedicated school buses will hold a limited supply of spare masks.

-See our Schools and education page for the latest information around arrangements for the new term in 2021.
+See our Schools and education page for the latest information around the measures in place since schools have been fully reopened.

 For information about eligibility for transport to school, see our free school transport pages.